Essential Guide to Security Frameworks & 14 Examples

 5. PCI DSS

-The Payment Card Industry Data Security Standard (PCI DSS) was created in 2006 to ensure that all companies that accept, process, store, or transmit credit card information operate securely.
-The framework is primarily intended to keep cardholder information safe.
+The Payment Card Industry Data Security Standard (PCI DSS) was created in 2006 to ensure that all companies that accept, process, store, transmit, or impact the security of cardholder data maintain a secure environment.
 All companies handling this information must comply with PCI DSS, regardless of size.

-• Who it’s for: Any company handling credit card information
+- Who it’s for: Any company handling cardholder data

 Unlike government-mandated frameworks, payment brands (MasterCard, Visa, etc.) enforce PCI DSS compliance.